ghastlyfigure/SC2002-MOBLIMA/src/README.md

 - Contains the Manager classes, which act as an interface between Model and View, processing each other's requests and updating the database accordingly

 ## MOBLIMA.java
-Contains the Main method to start the application
+Contains the Main method to start up the application